legitparty/path/README.md

 ### The Middle Temperament Leaf

 First, create the smallest connected series of chains possible.
 Move ascending in 5ths against the 1st harmonic, and descend in octaves against the second harmonic, only to not-yet-tuned modulo-7 (perfect 5th) intervals.
-This creates a temperament “leaf node”.
+This creates a temperament "leaf node".

 ```csv
 Interval, Note, Chain, Segment, Memo